nmggithub/Kass/Sources/Mach/Core/MachCore.docc/Task/Task For PID.md

 let port5 = try Mach.TaskName(forPID: somePid) // gets a task name port
 ```

-- Warning: The kernel calls to get **task read ports** and **task inspect ports** for a given PID are implemented in the BSD layer of the kernel.
-Thus, in those cases, this function will throw a [`POSIXError`](https://developer.apple.com/documentation/foundation/posixerror) instead of a [`MachError`](https://developer.apple.com/documentation/foundation/macherror) when encountering an non-success return code from those kernel calls.
+- Warning: The kernel calls to get task _read_ ports and task _inspect_ ports for given PIDs are implemented in the BSD layer of the kernel.
+Thus, in those cases, this function will throw a [`POSIXError`](https://developer.apple.com/documentation/foundation/posixerror) instead of a [`MachError`](https://developer.apple.com/documentation/foundation/macherror) when encountering an non-success return code from the kernel.